From Local to Statewide

 How a Shortage of Space Launched a Movement.

 In 2017, San Mateo County identified a significant shortage of nearly 11,000 early childhood education spaces.
 It became clear that financial incentives alone were inadequate; the county had rejected $1 million in state support for subsidized childcare due to a lack of facilities to accommodate these programs.
+To address the shortage of childcare facilities, Build Up San Mateo County (BUSMC) was established.
+Read more about their story here.

 A young child playing with wooden blocks and toys in a backyard play area with a tree and wood chips on the ground, surrounded by a wooden fence.